A Fragile Tomorrow: Make Me Over

 On July 8, 2014, the band announced they had signed a multi-album deal with NYC-based record label MPress Records, which also represents Rachael Sage, Melissa Ferrick, and Seth Glier.

 The band's fifth studio album, Make Me Over, was released on October 16, 2015, via MPress Records, with several headlining shows surrounding the release as well as a U.S. tour supporting Indigo Girls and shows in Tel Aviv, Israel supporting K's Choice.
 The album features appearances from Joan Baez, Mark Hart of Crowded House, and Indigo Girls.
 It was produced and engineered by the band in Savannah, Georgia.

 In October 2016, A Fragile Tomorrow announced they had been nominated for an Independent Music Award for their version of their cousin Richard Fariña's song "One Way Ticket" featuring Joan Baez and Indigo Girls.
 On November 12, they announced on social media that they had won the award for Best Cover Song.
 The band also announced that they had received 5 Grammy pre-nominations in various categories for Make Me Over.

 Drummer Dom Kelly released his first solo album, Everything Is Just Enough, on April 7, 2017, on MPress Records.
 Singer and songwriter Sean Kelly is also set to release his debut solo album, Time Bomb, Baby in October 2017.

 Generation Loss

 The band released their sixth studio album Generation Loss on MPress Records on February 22, 2019.
 The album featured a change in lineup, with Dom Kelly moving to vocals and keyboards with the addition of Josh Kean as session/touring drummer.
 The album was written after the loss of their mother Vicki to cancer in 2017 and was released to critical acclaim.

 As of 2020, the band began working on their seventh studio record.

-In May 2021, Dom Kelly announced his departure from the band.
+In May 2021, Dom Kelly announced his departure from the band, which officially happened the previous year.
 Sean Kelly alluded on social media to the band working with Peter Holsapple on their forthcoming album, which had been previously delayed by the COVID-19 pandemic.